-- LO1 Understand why every company needs a distinctive strategy to compete successfully, manage its business operations, and strengthen its prospects for long-term success. - LO2 Learn why it is important for a company to have a viable business model that outlines the company's customer value proposition and its profit formula. - LO3 Develop an awareness of the five most dependable strategic approaches for setting a company apart from rivals and winning a sustainable competitive advantage. - LO4 Understand that a company's strategy tends to evolve over time because of changing circumstances and ongoing management efforts to improve the company's strategy. - LO5 Learn the three tests of a winning strategy.
+- LO1-1 Understand what is meant by a company's strategy. - LO1-2 Explain why a company needs a creative, distinctive strategy that sets it apart from rivals. - LO1-3 Explain why it is important for a company to have a viable business model that outlines the company's customer value proposition and its profit formula. - LO1-4 Identify the five most dependable strategic approaches for setting a company apart from rivals and winning a sustainable competitive advantage. - LO1-5 Understand that a company's strategy tends to evolve over time because of changing circumstances and ongoing management efforts to improve the company's strategy. - LO1-6 Identify the three tests of a winning strategy.